vvvv/betadocs/Using vvvv/Patching/Subpatches.md

 ### Labeling IOBoxes
-Create a new empty subpatch within the current patch by pressing **CTRL+SHIFT+P**.
+Create a new empty subpatch within the current patch by pressing <kbd>CTRL+SHIFT+P</kbd>.
 Place nodes in that patch as desired and create IOBoxes for all values that you want to take into or return from that patch.
 Set a <span class="pin">Descriptive Name</span> via the Inspektor or by a simple middle-click on the IOBox in order to make them show up as inlets/outlets on the patches node.

-Press **CTRL+SHIFT+S** in order to *Save As...* the patch under a suitable name.
+Press <kbd>CTRL+SHIFT+S</kbd> in order to *Save As...* the patch under a suitable name.